ywyp08/mobile_robotics/README.md

 # Mobile Robotics

-This repository contains a series of exercises for the **Mobile Robotics** course.
+This repository contains a series of exercises for **Mobile Robotics** course.

 ## Labs